 Net Promoter Score (NPS) is the leading metric for customer satisfaction.

 WebFX clients score 394% higher than the industry average.

 Are you ready to upgrade your company blog?

 Now that you’ve spent some time browsing through other blog examples from other businesses, it’s time to improve yours.
 Blogs help you attract new followers to your company’s website while giving your existing clients another reason to visit your site.

-Whether you're struggling from writer's block or website traffic, you may find that developing and managing your company’s blog is too much.
+Whether you’re struggling with writer’s block or website traffic, you may find that developing and managing your company’s blog is too much.
 At WebFX, we can help — connect with our award-winning team by contacting us online or calling us at 888-601-5359!